 - 2. There are no significant transactions and/or other special relationships between the Company and the other companies at which the Outside Directors hold important positions. - 3.
 All Outside Directors are designated as Independent Officers as specified by the Tokyo Stock Exchange and the Company has registered them at the Tokyo Stock Exchange. - 4.
 Mr. Takumi Matsuzawa is appointed as a Member of the Audit Committee (Standing) in order to enhance the effectiveness of auditing. - 5.
 Ms. Yoko Hatta, a Member of the Audit Committee, possesses a respectable degree of knowledge of finance and accounting, having many years of work experience at international accounting firms. - 6.
-As of the Company's 145th Ordinary General Meeting of Shareholders held on June 27, 2023, Mr. Masaya Tochio retired as Director, and Mr. Takashi Nawa retired as Outside Director.
-Also, Mr. Takashi Saito and Mr. Takumi Matsuzawa are appointed as Directors, and Mr. Scott Trevor Davis is appointed as Outside Director. - 7.
-Mr. Takumi Matsuzawa retired as Executive Officer & Vice President as of the conclusion of the extraordinary meeting of the Board of Directors held on June 27, 2023, and Mr. Shuhei Takehara assumed the position of Executive Officer on the same date. - 8.
-As of April 1, 2024, Mr. Jiro Sakamoto and Ms. Masami Kashiwakura retired as Executive Officers & Vice Presidents, and Mr. Masaru Takayanagi and Mr. Ayumu Kamiya were appointed as Executive Officer & Vice President and Executive Officer, respectively.
+As of the Company's 146th Ordinary General Meeting of Shareholders held on June 25, 2024, Mr. Atsushi Toki retired as Outside Director, and Ms. Yukako Wagatsuma was appointed as Outside Director. - 7.
+Mr. Taro Fujie stepped down as Executive Officer & President and was appointed Executive Officer & Chairman as of the conclusion of a meeting of the Board of Directors held on February 3, 2025, and Mr. Shigeo Nakamura assumed the position of Executive Officer and President. - 8.
+As of April 1, 2025, Mr. Junichiro Kojima and Ms. Chika Morishima retired as Executive Officers, Mr. Sumio Maeda and Mr. Ichiro Sakakura were appointed as Senior Executive Officers, and Ms. Kaori Ono, Mr. Hiroshi Kawase, and Ms. Naoko Yamamoto were appointed Executive Officers - As of April 1, 2025, Mr. Shigeo Nakamura retired as President of Ajinomoto do Brasil Industria e Comércio de Alimentos Ltda.